The Comprehensive Guide To How Wills Work In Canada

 When a will is challenged, a court hearing has to be held to determine if the will is actually valid or not.
 This can be a time-consuming, expensive undertaking.
 And, the deceased person’s assets or wishes will not be carried out until the matter is resolved.

 If the court finds that the will was invalid, then the testator’s assets will be distributed under the local intestacy regulations mentioned above.
+This is why we said you might want to consider legal advice when making your will.
+Scenarios can get complicated and fast.

 The information above is intended for informational purposes only and is based on PolicyAdvisor’s own views, which are subject to change without notice.
 This content is not intended and should not be construed to constitute financial or legal advice.
 PolicyAdvisor accepts no responsibility for the outcome of people choosing to act on the information contained on this website.
 PolicyAdvisor makes every effort to include updated, accurate information.
 The above content may not include all terms, conditions, limitations, exclusions, termination, and other provisions of the policies described, some of which may be material to the policy selection.
 Please refer to the actual policy documents for complete details.
 In case of any discrepancy, the language in the actual policy documents will prevail.
 All rights reserved.